-It’s been wonderful as we have found places we didn’t have any idea existed in this area.
+The CoVid pandemic was awful as it kept us cooped up inside for so long.
+After several months, several of my friends and I started riding all around the area, just to get out of the “house.”
+It’s been wonderful as we found places we didn’t have any idea existed in this area.
 It has given us the chance to bond as friends as we have explored many square miles together.
 We have also had serious conversations about the coronavirus, the racial violence, and the political ridiculousness.
 Of course, we have also explored the sense of being abandoned which many people have been feeling lately.

 So, that brings me to the monthly newsletter – one day, the “Explorers” and I got to talking about that question, “Has God gone off and left us?”
 At first, everybody agreed that there was no way God would ever forsake us; after all, He had promised us, through Jesus, that“He would be with us, even to the end of the age.”

 We all wanted to know, where is God in the middle of this pandemic?
 Just what is God doing to fix it?
 Just when is God going to put this virus in the ground where it belongs and show the world who’s boss?
 How can God let this go on and on while people are sick and dying?
 How can God stay quiet as more and more people are thinking that God doesn’t even care what’s happening?